-The VON Coalition submits this brief pursuant to the Vermont Public Service Board's ("Board") November 4, 2016, Order Opening Investigation and Setting Briefing Schedule ("Order"), and November 10, 2016, Procedural Order Granting Time Extension.
-The Order initiated a proceeding to review a petition filed by Charles Larkin and Stephen Whitaker ("Petition") concerning the enhanced 911 system in Vermont and back-up power requirements for cellular and VoIP telephone service systems.
-The Order provides an opportunity for interested parties to discuss whether, and to what extent, the Board has jurisdiction over the issues raised in the Petition, including, inter alia, "whether back-up power should be required for ... cable and fiber operators offering VoIP service."
+On November 4, 2016, the Vermont Public Service Board ("Board") issued an Order Opening Investigation and Setting Briefing Schedule, which initiated a proceeding to review a petition filed by Charles Larkin and Stephen Whitaker ("Petitioners") concerning the enhanced 911 system in Vermont and back-up power requirements for cellular and VoIP telephone service systems.
+On November 22, 2016, the Board issued an order suspending briefings and scheduling a Prehearing Conference.
+At the Prehearing Conference, the Petitioners agreed to withdraw 6 of the 17 issues raised in their petition.